 Anne Cresci / Creative capsule / Lyon, France

 Here’s our seventh creative capsule.
 This month, we invite you to meet Anne Cresci who lives in Lyon, after many great years spent in Paris.
 Anne never leaves home without her notebook, which she uses to jot down notes about everything around her.
 Her illustrations are snapshots of everyday life, capturing melancholy, cheer, childhood, fashion and friends.
 She loves children's books as well as women's magazines, brand campaigns and portraits, contact us for any project.

 Currently it is very nomadic!
 Since I work on iPad Pro, I take a real pleasure to work surrounded by life in cafes around Lyon.
 I developed a real faculty to work while discussing hours!
 Otherwise I have a workshop in the city center of Lyon which is a bazaar filled with books, papers and watercolors that hang around my computer!

 In two sentences, how would you describe your work technique?

-In four words, how would you describe your style of illustration?
+In four words, how would you describe your style of animations?

-What does a typical day in the life of Giordano Poloni?
+What does a typical day look like in Anne Cresci’s' life?

 What inspires you?